fChristenson/spa-vs-site/readme.md

 The fully static site is by far the simplest.
 There is no dynamic content.
-No need to change the information on the page between user visits.
+There is no need to change the information on the page between user visits.

-Perfect use cases for this options are:
+Perfect use cases for this option are:

 * A blog
 * A event website